- Sign up or Log in

 Khao Takiap is a really trendy, jazzy area with one of the best night markets in Thailand, the Cicada Market, with Tamarind Market right next door offering some delicious food options over and above the plethora that is available at its favorite neighbor, Cicada.

-North of town close to the Summer Palace of the late King Bhumibol Adulyadej is the ever-chic SEENSPACE which offers a very Phuket style beach club with stunning foodie attractions and an azure 25-metre long swimming pool on the beach.
+North of town, close to the Summer Palace of the late King Bhumibol Adulyadej, is the ever-chic beach club, Sundance Lounge, which offers a very Phuket-style beach club with stunning foodie attractions and an azure 25-meter long swimming pool on the beach.

 On the southern end of town in Khao Tao is a much more Hua Hin style beach club that offers a truly spectacular beach alcove with chill music, fantastic food and one of the best beach destinations in Hua Hin at Sanae Beach Club.